skullzarmy/chatGPToot/README.md

 -   "//toot-now// {prompt}" - Posts a new toot to main bot account using given prompt
 -   "//image-now// {prompt}" - Posts a new image to main bot account using given prompt
+-   "//status//" - Replies with a status message.

 ### Example